lhcb/starterkit-lessons/self-guided-lessons/htcondor-first-job.md

 * `condor_q`: shows you the current queue, and the status of your job.

 ```
--- Schedd: bigbird11.cern.ch : <137.138.76.70:9618?... @ 05/16/19 18:22:43
 OWNER   BATCH_NAME                 SUBMITTED   DONE   RUN    IDLE  TOTAL JOB_IDS
 djwhite CMD: my_first_script.sh   5/16 18:22      _      _      1      1 2875625.0

 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
 ```

 The above output is from shortly after submitting.
-The job starts out in the 'idle' state while it waits for HTCondor to schedule it.
+A typical job starts out in the 'idle' state while it waits for HTCondor to schedule it.
 Even for a job as simple as this, this step can take up to a couple of minutes.
-Following this, the job's status will change to 'running', and eventually to 'done' when complete.
+Following this, the job's status will change to 'running', and eventually to 'completed' when finished.

+The other three job states are less common.
+A job may be put into the 'hold' state if there is something wrong with the submit file, or the user uses the `condor_hold` command.
+Similarly, a user can suspend their job using `condor_suspend`, or remove it using `condor_rm`.

 {% callout "Tracking the queue in real-time" %} By itself, this command will print the status of your jobs at the current time to the terminal.
 If you want to see how they're progressing, you may find it useful to prefix it with `watch` (e.g. `watch condor_q`).
 This will repeatedly run the command at regular intervals, allowing you to see how the output changes over time.
 You can press `Ctrl+c` to exit back to the terminal at any time.
 {% endcallout %}

-* `condor_history`: <!-- put stuff here!! -->

 * `condor_wait -status <log_file>`: watches the log file and waits until the jobs have been completed before exiting.